 - a limited budget having just gotten my first job out of college.

-I have since learned to avoid eye contact, pretend to not speak English, or turn and run away when this happens but back then I probably let them talk me into something out of my budget and not in my taste.
+I have since learned to avoid eye contact, pretend to not speak English, or turn and run away when this happens.
+But back then I probably let them talk me into something out of my budget and not in my taste.
 Thankfully times have changed.
 We no longer have to spend a day being followed around and pressured into sales.

 Most of the furniture, rugs, and curtains I have in my house now, were bought online.
 Never having touched them.
-With each purchase I get better at finding what to look for and what to avoid when furniture shopping online.
+With each purchase I get better at finding what to look for and what to avoid when buying furniture online.
 Figured I’d share some times and tricks to make you feel more comfortable making these big decisions.

 Measure your space.